Howard Jones (British musician): 2010s

 On 29 November 2011, a UK tour was announced.
 Human's Lib and Dream into Action were performed in April 2012 across eight venues.
 A weekly radio series coincided with tour called Electronic 80s with Howard Jones on Absolute Radio.

 In 2012, he appeared on "The Song That Changed My Life" on BYUtv, the cable station for Brigham Young University (BYU).

 In 2015, the release of Engage was made on Jones' own D-tox Records.

 In 2016, he went out on tour supporting Barenaked Ladies as an opening act for their Last Summer on Earth US tour, reuniting with OMD.

 In 2018, Jones joined fellow musician Steve Hogarth of neo-prog band Marillion by being present at the unveiling of a sculpture in tribute to David Bowie in Aylesbury, Buckinghamshire.

 Transform was released on 10 May, 2019.
 It features three collaborations with American electronic musician BT.
 It is the second electronic album in a set of four, the first being Engage.
 In 2022 the third album was released, Dialogue consisting of eight songs.

 2020s

 Piano Composed was released on 23 May, 2025 in two different versions, one on vinyl and one on CD.
 This is Jones' third piano-based album.
 He composed and refined ten piano pieces during COVID-19 lockdowns (from an original 15-20 pieces), which was released as Piano Composed Ivory on vinyl.
-Inspired by a session with a Steinway Spirio, he reimagined the tracks using its advanced capabilities (creating complex, unplayable arrangements) which was released as Piano Composed Spirio on CD, showcasing two distinct interpretations of the same compositions.
+Inspired by a session with a Steinway Spirio player piano, he reimagined the tracks using its advanced capabilities (creating complex, unplayable arrangements) which was released as Piano Composed Spirio on CD, showcasing two distinct interpretations of the same compositions.